 The consumption rate of an item is the average daily quantity used, across both sales and non-sales loss.
-It is the single most important input to replenishment math — PAR, reorder point, days of stock, safety stock all derive from it.
+It is one of the most important inputs to replenishment math: PAR, reorder point, days of stock, and safety stock all derive from it.

 Components of consumption